 A debated topic with our parents is how far can a soccer player with natural athletic ability progress in the game without training on their technical skills on their own.

 In other words, what's more important?
-Natural athleticism or acquired technical skill?
+Natural athleticism or acquired soccer technical skill?

 Can natural-born athletes just play more games or take some private lessons with a coach to get better?